zama-ai/bounty-program/README.md

 ### FAQ
 #### How often are new bounties added to the list?
 The list of bounties is updated after every season Season 1 was launched during Q4-2022.
-Rules have slightly changed sinced the beginning of Season 3, and we will only be featuring one bounty for each Zama library.
+Rules have slightly changed since the beginning of Season 3, and we will only be featuring one bounty for each Zama library.
 But, we encourage anyone to submit [bounty propositions](#propose-a-bounty).

 #### How long will it take to get my submission reviewed?